Towards the end of the roaring twenties and beginning of the thirties

 brass buttons and an army style cap.
 They marched on the field with a

 'military swing' style.
-The Sergeanettes evolved into a precision dance
+The Sergeanettes eventually evolved into a precision dance

 group that brought acclaims from around the state.
 They continue their

 rich traditions, still following the original constitution and guidelines

 that were set in 1936 under Kay Teer's (Crawford) direction.